iltommi/qdb-documentation/source/api/cpp.rst

         If the buffer is not large enough to hold the data, the function will fail and return ``qdb_e_buffer_too_small``. content_length will nevertheless be updated with entry size so that the caller may resize its buffer and try again.

-        The handle must be initialized and connected (see :cpp:func`connect).
+        The handle must be initialized and connected (see :cpp:func`connect`).

         :param alias: A pointer to a null terminated string representing the entry's alias whose content is to be retrieved.
         :param content: A pointer to an user allocated buffer that will receive the entry's content.
-        :param content_length: A pointer to a size_t initialized with the length of the destination buffer, in bytes.
+        :param content_length: A pointer to a qdb_size_t initialized with the length of the destination buffer, in bytes.
 It will be updated with the length of the retrieved content, even if the buffer is not large enough to hold all the data.

+        :returns: An error code of type :cpp:type:`qdb_error_t`

+    .. cpp:function:: qdb_size_t run_batch(qdb_operation_t * operations, qdb_size_t operations_count)

+        Runs the provided operations in batch on the cluster.
+The operations are run in arbitrary order.

+        It is preferred to use the std::vector version of run_batch where possible.

+        :param operations: Pointer to an array of qdb_operations_t
+        :param operations_count: Size of the array, in entry count

+        :returns: The number of successful operations

+    .. cpp:function:: std::vector run_batch(const std::vector<batch_request> & requests, qdb_size_t & successes_count)

+        Runs the provided operations in batch on the cluster.
+The operations are run in arbitrary order.

+        :param requests: A vector containing the batch requests to run on the cluster.
+        :param operations_count: A reference that will be set to the number of successful operations.

+        :returns: A vector containing the batch results.

+    .. cpp:function:: qdb_error_t run_transaction(qdb_operation_t * operations, qdb_size_t operations_count, qdb_size_t & fail_index)

+        Runs the provided operations as a transaction on the cluster.
+The operations are run in the provided order.
+If any operation fails, all previously run operations are rolled back.

+        :param operations: Pointer to an array of qdb_operations_t
+        :param operations_count: Size of the array, in entry count
+        :param fail_index: The index in the operations array for the operation that failed.

         :returns: An error code of type :c:type:`qdb_error_t`

-    .. cpp:function:: api_buffer_ptr get(const char * alias, qdb_error_t & error)
+    .. cpp:function:: api_buffer_ptr blob_get(const char * alias, qdb_error_t & error)

         Retrieves an entry's content from the quasardb server.